Finalist, Young Entrepreneur of the Year

 “We felt the urge to protect our children and the whole community from urban garbage aggression.”

 Wanting to create a profitable business dedicated to solving one of Russia’s pressing environmental issues, Igor established Karton Chernozemie – a growing waste management company that recycles many tonnes of waste each year and is changing people’s opinions on the value of recycling.

 For Igor Zaboev and his business partner Petr Boikov in Voronezh, southern Russia, tackling the national problem of waste disposal is a top priority.
-This is not least because Russia is a country where waste is generally burned and where there is no standard approach to waste separate collection and recycling.
+This is not least because Russia has a history of waste burning and poor recycling practices.

 Their company, Karton Chernozemie, collects and sorts solid household wastes (paper, cardboard, plastic etc.) that they then mold into bricks, and send to plants for processing and the ultimate production of recyclable materials.